 Youth Ministry Leader’s Conference

-The Office of Youth Ministry sponsored by a Youth Ministry Leaders’ Conference on January 27-29, 2017 at The Landing in Van Buren.
-Several Youth Ministers and adults involved in the Youth Ministry or high school PSR teams attended!
+The Office of Youth Ministry will hold the annual Youth Ministry Leaders’ Conference on February 23-25, 2018 (this is the updated date) at The Landing in Van Buren.
+Youth Ministers and all adults involved in the Youth Ministry or high school PSR teams attended!
+The theme this year will be, “Living as Missionary Disciples.”

 Youth Ministry Facebook Page